 The CloudShark Administrator Guide is for administering CloudShark.
 This includes its deployment, configuration, upgrades, and access.
 If you want to use CloudShark, you should instead visit our User Guide.

 We publish a Quick Start guide for Linux administrators installing CloudShark.
-Some customers prefer a complete solution, and our PCA1000 appliance is a hardware platform with CloudShark pre-installed.

 Upgrading CloudShark is generally a single command.